amitgal45/smart-coffee-machine/README.md

 ````
 cd client-side // enters the client folder
 yarn // install packages
-yarn start:dev //to start the app
+yarn start //to start the app
 ````
 The Client Runs On Port 3000
 ##